harbingerofme/R2Mods/FirstStageSpawns/README.md

 Not tested.
 Let me know if you do test it.

 ## Changelog:
+- 1.1.0 Fixed Nullreference exception that could happen when entering a special stage such as the Bazaar between time.
 - 1.0.1 Updated Readme as it was unclear.
 - 1.0.0 Release!